 Recently, I learned how to make them rise faster: Turn my oven on warm for just a minute, and then turn it off, keeping the oven light on.
 I also ONLY use stoneware to bake my rolls, which will give the best results (in my opinion).

-First, in a glass bowl, blend together the yeast and organic sugar (or honey), and add the warm water with a little stir.
+First, in a glass bowl, blend together the yeast and tsp organic sugar (or honey), and add the warm water with a little stir.
 One time (when we used to use a microwave), my water wasn’t warm enough, so I put the water and yeast mixture into the microwave to heat it up a little.
 DON’T do that!!
 It kills the yeast.
 Needless to say, I had a party of guests coming, and I ended up with tiny, un-risen, hard, bread rolls.
 Fail.
 The best thing is to get the water warm enough so that it almost burns your finger when you hold your finger under the water, but doesn’t burn your finger.
 You want it really warm, but not hot.
-If it’s not warm enough, the yeast will take forever to bubble.
+If it’s not warm enough, the yeast will take longer to bubble.
 It usually takes about 10 minutes for it to start bubbling really good.
+This is called “proofing.”

 Let this mixture sit there while mixing together the other ingredients.

 Now, melt the butter (or coconut oil) on the stove (about 5 minutes), turn off heat, and mix 1 cup of room temp water into the butter.

 In the mixer with the paddle attachment, mix together the eggs, 1/2 cup of sugar (or honey), and salt.